graphiti-api/graphiti-api.github.io/cookbooks/without-activerecord.md

 to elasticsearch to `Net::HTTP`.
 In fact, Graphiti itself is tested with Plain Old Ruby Objects (POROs).

-This guide will show how to customize a resource around a particular datastore, and how to package those customizations into a reusable adapter.
+This cookbook will show how to customize a resource around a particular datastore, and how to package those customizations into a reusable adapter.
+We'll use an in-memory datastore and Plain Old Ruby Objects (POROs) here, but the lessons apply to any datastore.

 For working code, see [this branch of the sample application](https://github.com/graphiti-api/employee_directory/blob/poro/app/resources/post_resource.rb).